Strongly isomorphic symbolic extensions for expansive topological flows: Preliminaries

 \begin{lem}[\cite{burguet2019symbolic}, Lemma 2.10] Let $(X, \Phi)$ be a topological flow.
 Suppose that $S$ is a closed cross-section of injectivity time $\eta>0$.
 Then the following are equivalent. \begin{enumerate}

 \item $S$ has a small flow boundary; \item $\cocap(\partial^{\Phi}S)=0$. \end{enumerate} \end{lem}

-\begin{df} Let $(X,\Phi)$ be a topological flow without fixed points.
-The flow $(X, \Phi)$ is said to have the \textbf{small flow boundary property} if for any $x\in X$ and any closed cross-section $S'$ with $x\in \In(S')$, there exists a subset $S\subset S'$ such that $x\in \In(S)$ and $S$ has a small flow boundary. \end{df}
+\begin{df} Let $(X,\Phi)$ be a topological flow.
+The flow $(X, \Phi)$ is said to have the \textbf{small flow boundary property} if for any $x\in X$ and any closed cross-section $S'$ with $x\in \In(S')$, there exists a closed subset $S\subset S'$ such that $x\in \In(S)$ and $S$ has a small flow boundary. \end{df} \begin{rem} Note that if a topological flow has the small flow boundary property than it has no fixed points as it is required that every $x\in X$ belongs to a cross-section. \end{rem}